dsc-courses/dsc10-2021-fa/syllabus.md

 ### Lecture

-There are three lecture sections, all of which will be taught in person with recordings posted afterwards.
+There are three lecture sections, all of which will be taught in person.
-- A00: MWF 10-11AM, WLH 2204, Janine Tiefenbruck
+- A00: MWF 10-11AM, Warren Lecture Hall 2204, Janine Tiefenbruck
-- B00: MWF 11AM-12PM, WLH 2204, Janine Tiefenbruck
+- B00: MWF 11AM-12PM, Warren Lecture Hall 2204, Janine Tiefenbruck
-- C00: MWF 9-10AM, CSB 001, Suraj Rampure
+- C00: MWF 9-10AM, Cognitive Science Building 001, Suraj Rampure

-All lecture sections will cover the same content.
-[TBD: policy on which one you can attend]
+All lecture sections will cover the same content, but due to space constraints you must attend the lecture section you're enrolled in.
+Email the instructors if you have any concerns about this policy.

 ### Discussion

 There are three discussion sections, two of which will be taught in person while the third will be taught remotely.
-- A01: Monday 3-4PM, TBD
+- A01: Monday 3-4PM, Ridge Walk Academic Complex 0121
-- B01: Monday 4-5PM, TBD
+- B01: Monday 4-5PM, Ridge Walk Academic Complex 0121
-- C01: Monday 3-4PM, TBD
+- C01: Monday TBD, Remote

-[TBD: policy on which one you can attend]
+You can attend any discussion section, not just the one you're enrolled in.

 Discussion section focuses on solving concrete problems using the techniques introduced in lecture, and is excellent preparation for the week's assignments, as well as exams.
 We expect that students in this class will have a wide range of backgrounds and relevant experience.
 If you are new to programming, you will especially benefit from taking advantage of the opportunity to attend discussion section and review the material from lecture.
 Attendance in discussion is highly recommended but not required.

-Lecture and discussion sections will be recorded and posted on Canvas for students in other time zones who cannot attend synchronously.
-If you are able, you are encouraged to attend synchronously to ask questions and to participate in concept-check polls and discussion.
+**All lecture and discussion sections will be recorded and posted on Canvas for students in other time zones who cannot attend synchronously.** If you are able, you are encouraged to attend synchronously to ask questions and to participate in concept-check polls and discussion.

 Note that the schedule of courses also includes a designated Laboratory time for all three sections on Friday – we will not be utilizing this time for anything this quarter, so you can ignore this Laboratory time and schedule other things during this time.